The Ultimate Guide to Subpoena Service in Boston: Ensuring Legal Compliance

 Step 3: Serve the Subpoena

-Personal Service: The most straightforward method is delivering the subpoena directly to the individual named in the subpoena.
-This method ensures the defendant receives the documents in person.
+• Personal Service: Delivering the subpoena directly to the individual named in the subpoena.

 Step 4: Provide Proof of Service